kristianmandrup/crossroads.js/README.md

 - `/util` : Utility APIs

-The idea is to not force you in to having to use all the "bells & whistles", but instead allow you to compose your Router and Route APIs from composable blocks.
+The idea is to not force you in to having to use all the "bells & whistles", but instead allow you to compose your Router and Route APIs from some "sane" building blocks.
+Feel free to come with ideas for improvements on the design.

 ### Build